ShangShungFoundation/django-manage-it/README.md

 Assuming that you got virtualenv (python virtual retirement) created and activated.
 Project has been tested againts Django 1.5 and Python 2.7

+As default project use SQLite database.
+Set another one if you need in `manage_it/settings.py`.

 Install via pip:

     pip install -e git+git@github.com:ShangShungInstitute/django-it-manager.git#egg=manager-it